guneyin/gobist-broker/README.md

-# gobist-importer - GO library to parse and import supported stock brokers' transaction file
+# gobist-broker - GO library which contains some useful tools for supported stock brokers

-This project aims to parse transaction files for supported stock brokers.
+- Transaction file import.
 It's useful if you have several accounts and want to collect all transactions in one place.
+- Give stock order

 ### Supported Brokers
 - Garanti BBVA Yatırım
+- NCM Investment

 ## Installation